natenka/pyneng-book-en/docs/source/book/20_jinja2/template_inheritance.rst

     Note that lines described in child template outside blocks are ignored.

 There are four blocks in base template: services, ospf, bgp, alias. .
 In child template only two of them are filled: ospf and alias.
 That's the convenience of inheritance.
-You don’t have to fill all blocks in every child template.
+You don't have to fill all blocks in every child template.

 In this way *ospf* and *alias* blocks are used differently.
 In base template, *ospf* block already has part of configuration: